 Osprey Atmos 65 AG Men’s:

-This is the pack I carry.
-It’s large size works well for those who will the wide range of climates in Europe.
+This is the pack I use to carry.
+Its large size works well for those who will travel the wide range of climates in Europe.
 The suspension system in the bag is also top of the line, I haven’t found a pack that fits better on my back.
 My largest complaint is it’s a rather odd shape, weight, and inability to stand up on its own due to an internal frame.

 However, it is rugged and carries heavy weight effortlessly.
 I chose this pack also for a number of long-term treks I plan to do on our journey around the world, something I would not feel comfortable with a travel pack.
-Backpacker Magazine even gave it the 2015 Editors choice for the best multiday backpack.
+Backpacker Magazine even gave it the Editors choice for the best multiday backpack several times over.

 Osprey Aura AG 65 Pack – Women’s